sebastianspicker/phyphox-arduino-classroom-kit/arduino/phyphox_ble_sense/README.md

 # phyphox BLE sense sketch

-This sketch implements a Bluetooth LE peripheral compatible with the `*.phyphox` files in this repo.
+This sketch implements the canonical Bluetooth LE peripheral for the classroom kit and is compatible with the generated files in `experiments/`.

 ## BLE UUIDs

 - Service: `cddf0001-30f7-4671-8b43-5e40ba53514a`
 - Data characteristic (notify, 20 bytes): `cddf1002-30f7-4671-8b43-5e40ba53514a`
 - Config characteristic (read/write, float32 LE): `cddf1003-30f7-4671-8b43-5e40ba53514a`

+The same UUIDs are documented in `experiments/phyphox_constants.json` and validated against the phyphox experiments.

 ## Data layout